With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

 We tend to think of our breasts as one of the most alluring, sensitive parts of ourselves.
-That’s why the thought of having distracting scars might make you think twice about getting a breast enhancement procedure; scars can be potentially unsightly, and it’s positively anxiety-inducing to think about having to hide them from intimate partners.
-However, prominent scars are not inevitabilities of breast enhancement, and what will ultimately decide how your breast heals will be a healthy and smart recovery period.
-If you’re scared of scars, don’t worry; here are some tips on how to be proactive and reduce the appearance of scars.
+That’s why the thought of having distracting scars might make you think twice about getting a breast enhancement procedure.
+Scars can be potentially unsightly, and it’s positively anxiety-inducing to think about having to hide them from intimate partners.
+However, prominent scars are not inevitabilities of breast enhancement.
+What will ultimately decide how your breast heals will be a healthy and smart recovery period.
+If you’re scared of scars, here are some tips on how to be proactive and reduce the appearance of scars.

 It’s in your best interest to reduce tension in your life, and we mean that mentally and physically.
 Get someone to help you around the house during the first few days of your recovery.
 You might not be physically capable of doing your chores, but more importantly, adding any kind of tension or force to your incisions can make them more likely to heal wrong and scar.
 Remember, during the first week of your recovery, you shouldn’t lift anything heavier than a milk jug.

-Silicone Gel Sheeting is one of the most efficient products used for reducing scarring.
-It’s pretty simple—by adding pressure and flattening the incision, the sheeting prevents scarring from happening.
+Silicone gel sheeting is one of the most efficient products used for reducing scarring.
+It’s pretty simple.
+By adding pressure and flattening the incision, the sheeting prevents scarring.
 You can start wearing them a few weeks into the recovery for a few hours a day.

-Cortisone cream can be topically applied, and it’s great for softening scars, same for another supplement commonly used for breast enhancement recovery, vitamin E. Ask your surgeon for the proper dosage.
+Cortisone cream can be topically applied, and it’s great for softening scars.
+The same goes for another supplement commonly used for breast enhancement recovery, vitamin E. Ask your surgeon for the proper dosage.

 Massaging the areas around your incisions, once it’s comfortable to do so, is a great way to increase the circulation of blood to the area and prevent obvious scarring from appearing.Return to Overview